json420/degu/doc/degu.client.rst

 >>> from degu.misc import TempServer
 >>> server = TempServer(('127.0.0.1', 0), example_app)

+A :class:`Client` specifies *how* to connect to an HTTP server.

-We can then create a :class:`Client` instance like this:
+Create a :class:`Client` like this:

 >>> from degu.client import Client
 >>> client = Client(server.address)

+On the other hand, a :class:`Connection` represents a specific TCP connection to said server, through which one or more HTTP requests can be made.

-And then create a :class:`Connection` using :meth:`Client.connect()` like this:
+Create a :class:`Connection` using :meth:`Client.connect()` like this:

 >>> conn = client.connect()

-And finally make a request to our server using :meth:`Connection.request()` like this, which will return a :class:`Response` namedtuple:
+We can make an HTTP request to our server using :meth:`Connection.request()` like this, which will return a :class:`Response` namedtuple:

 >>> conn.request('GET', '/', {}, None)
 Response(status=200, reason='OK', headers={'x-msg': 'hello, world'}, body=None)